 Gone are those days when your colleagues would drop in at your desk and ask “Hi, do you have a minute?”
 Ever since the pandemic struck, most of us are working virtually and face-to-face interactions were quickly replaced by instant

 Hybrid workplaces are fast being adopted in the corporate world due to the flexibility it brings to the employees.
-More than 90% of employers are planning to adopt a hybrid working model for their knowledge workers in 2022.
-In a
+More than 90% of employers are planning to adopt hybrid work model best practices for their knowledge workers in 2026.
+In

 As the hybrid model combines the best of both physical workplace and remote workforce, it is slowly becoming the dominant workplace model.
 A recent survey indicates that 44% of employees and 63% of organizations favor a hybrid work schedule.
 For